 DLV (DNSSEC Look-aside Validation) is an extension to the DNSSECbis protocol.
-It is designed to assist in early DNSSEC adoption by simplifying the configuration of recursive servers.
+It was designed as a transition mechanism to assist in early DNSSEC adoption by allowing DNSSEC signing and validation of a domain whose parent is not DNSSEC signed.

 DLV as implemented in BIND 9.4.3-P2 and later is described at Preventing Child Neglect in DNSSECbis Using Lookaside Validation (DLV) published in the IEICE Transactions on Communications and ISC technote ISC-TN-2006-1.